Compare secured/homeowner loans

 Securing a loan against a property could help you access larger sums or better rates.
 For lenders, having security reduces the level of risk they’re exposed to, making them potentially more willing to consider lending to lower credit profiles.

-Loans secured against a property are generally for amounts over £10,000.
+Loans secured against a property (also known as home equity loans) are generally for amounts over £10,000.
 There’s a little extra admin involved for both the borrower and the lender (like verifying the value of the property and the extent of any other borrowing secured against it) which can eat into lenders’ margins, making smaller loans less appealing.
 This can also mean that the process takes a little longer than an unsecured loan – perhaps a few weeks rather than a few days.
 But since there usually aren’t solicitors involved, it’s still typically faster than a traditional mortgage would be (no offence, solicitors).

-Here we’ll explain exactly what a secured loan is and how to find the best deal for your needs.
+Here we’ll explain exactly what a secured loan is and how to find the right deal for your needs.

 Warning: late repayments can cause you serious money problems.
 See our debt help guides.